Endrendrum Kadhal: Production

-The film marked a comeback for actress Bhanupriya, who was signed on for the film in November 1998, after she had relocated base to the USA.
+The film marked the directorial debut of Manoj Bhatnagar who earlier worked as music composer alongside Gyan as Manoj–Gyan.
+He financed the film from the profits he made after building a dubbing studio Sameera.
+The film marked a comeback for actress Bhanupriya, who was signed on for the film in November 1998, after she had relocated base to the United States.
 Meena was initially approached for the film, but had to turn the offer down due to her busy schedule and Rambha was selected as heroine.

 Soundtrack

 The music was composed by Manoj Bhatnagar and released by Pyramid.

-Release
+Reception

-This low-budget production opened to positive reviews, with a critic from Indolink.com claiming "even though the film has absolutely nothing new to offer, it doesn’t test your patience."
-The Deccan Herald labelled that "all in all it is a pleasant film" and that "Vijay’s a little glib, Rambha’s weight loss makes her look haggard and Raghuvaran as not a villain is nice", claiming it was "worth a look".
-A review from Tamil Movie Cafe noted "an ordinary love story has been made fairly entertaining".
+D. S. Ramanujam of The Hindu wrote, "An ordinary love story has been made fairly entertaining in Sameera Films' "Endrendrum Kaathal".
+The lead pair Vijay and Ramba have a major say in it — the former makes good use of the openings given in the dialogues of "Crazy" Mohan, while the latter is her glamorous self".
+Ramanujam also appreciated the cinematography by Shiva.
 Ananda Vikatan rated the film 34 out of 100.